xianacarrera/Generating-Effective-Health-Queries/README.md

 ## Contact
-For any questions or issues, feel free to reach out at [xiana.carrera.alonso@usc.es](mailto:xiana.carrera.alonso@usc.es).
+For any questions or issues, feel free to reach out at [xiana.carrera@rai.usc.es](mailto:xiana.carrera@rai.usc.es).